gardener/landscaper/docs/tutorials/00-landscaper-installation.md

           namespace: ls-system
 ```

-This tutorial assumes that the OCI registry usernames is store in environment variable `REGISTRY_USER` and the password is stored in environment variable `REGISTRY_PASSWORD`.
+This tutorial assumes that the OCI registry usernames is stored in environment variable `REGISTRY_USER` and the password is stored in environment variable `REGISTRY_PASSWORD`.

 To install the Landscaper and the OCI registry, use the following command: